 During the winter, our powerful, pleasurable, indestructible Patreon donors voted for DIY car maintenance in one of our Patreon exclusive content polls.
 And I decided to sit on it, because spring is the ideal time for a lot of routine car maintenance.
-I thought I would be topical.
+I thought I would be topical when it comes to how to maintain your car.

 Well, now it’s become either entirely too topical… or not topical at all?
 Perhaps both at the same time.
 On the one hand, I have never driven less than I have over the last month.
 In the last two weeks, I’ve driven just once: to the local grocery store and back, a round-trip of less than one mile.